yuanhong18/emojiswitch/README.md

 ~~~

 # Two modes:
-demojize   ：Parsing Emoji into a specific language (currently only Chinese (zh) and English (en) are supported)
+1. demojize   ：Parsing Emoji into a specific language
 (delimiters: distinguish the text to be translated)

-emojize      ：Translate text to Emoji
+2. emojize      ：Translate text to Emoji
 (delimiters: distinguish the text to be translated)

+(Note: currently only Chinese (zh) and English (en) are supported)

 # Installation
 ~~~